caiyue1993/PrefsMate/README.md

     }
 ```

-## 3. Make your view controller conform to PrefsSupportable protocol
+## 3. If needed，make your view controller conform to PrefsSupportable protocol

-Cuz we have the need to customize select actions and switch actions, PrefsSupportable protocol is provided.
+If you have select and switch action to handle, PrefsSupportable protocol already considered for you.

 ```swift
 public protocol PrefsSupportable {